This is the most complete step-by-step guide online on how to start a business.

 Don’t make the expensive mistake of trying to build your own business geared toward too broad an audience.

 Make sure you build your business to meet the needs of a specific niche to avoid overspending and underwhelming all of your potential customers.

-You’re more likely to succeed if you start your business with a specific product or service designed for a particular group of people.
+You’re more likely to succeed if you start your small business with a specific product or service designed for a particular group of people.

-Here are some niches to consider:
+Here are some niches to consider when starting a business:

 - Restaurants – Are you thinking of opening a cafe?
 A diner?
 A trendy fusion sushi bar?
 Whatever you choose, narrow your focus with specific patrons in mind.

 - Clothing brand – With so many different kinds of apparel, make your business stand out by making the best women’s sleepwear.
 Or, by designing the most durable children’s activewear.
 Maybe you have the widest selection of specialty socks!
 If you’re interested in the apparel industry, we have a terrific guide on how to start a clothing brand.

 - Real Estate – Are you a brokerage catering to retirees?
 Are you selling vacation homes?
 Are you an expert in short sales?
 With real estate firms in widespread competition with each other, make yourself the go-to business in your niche.